Ron Garvin: Early career (1962–1984)

 Barnes started wrestling in 1962 under his birthname.
 In the mid-1960s he adopted the ring name "Ron Garvin" and formed a tag team with Terry Garvin, who was billed as being his brother.
 The pair competed together in the late 1960s and early 1970s, taking home multiple regional tag team titles.
 They were managed by their other "brother," Jimmy Garvin (actually Ron's stepson in real life).
 In the mid 1980s, Ronnie and Jimmy had a heated feud with the Rougeaus in International Wrestling in Montreal, Garvin's hometown.
 He made a name for himself as a singles wrestler in the Georgia, Alabama, Kentucky, and Tennessee territories in the late 1970s after splitting with Terry and Jimmy.
 Garvin wrestled in the Ron Fuller (Welch)-owned Knoxville promotion (Southeastern Championship Wrestling) where he (in)famously threw the championship belt off of the Gay Street Bridge.
 He later wrestled in Angelo Poffo's International Championship Wrestling promotion where he was best known for his heated rivalries with Randy Savage and Pez Whatley.
 One of Garvin's best-known ICW moments was where he knocked Ox Baker's dentures out of his mouth, after which Garvin stomped on the dentures.
 Garvin is well known in the Southeast, he had feuds with such wrestlers as Andre the Giant, Bob Orton Jr., and Tony Charles.
 For a time, Garvin used a gimmick known as Mr. Knoxville and formed a tag team with Charles, but soon Garvin turned on him and started teaming with Orton, turning heel in the process.
 Garvin held the NWA Georgia Television Title (also known as the National TV Title) 5 times, including a feud with then Legion of Doom member, Jake "The Snake" Roberts.
 At one point during the storyline, Jake Roberts held the TV title and refused to give Garvin a rematch.
 Garvin had to mortgage his house to come up with $10,000 to pay Roberts for a rematch.
 Garvin would go on to win the rematch and once again become the NWA National TV champion.

-Jim Crockett Promotions (1984–1988)
+Jim Crockett Promotions (1968-1976, 1984–1988)

+Early years (1968–1976)

+Garvin had competed for the National Wrestling Alliance's Jim Crockett Promotions periodically beginning in 1968, but as he mostly focused on other NWA territories, he was usually considered a jobber to the stars, whether alone or teaming with Terry Garvin.